Lazarus Group: 2009 Operation Troy

-The next incident took place on July 4, 2009 and sparked the beginning of "Operation Troy".
+The Lazarus Group's first major hacking incident took place on July 4, 2009, and sparked the beginning of "Operation Troy".
 This attack utilized the Mydoom and Dozer malware to launch a large-scale, but quite unsophisticated, DDoS attack against US and South Korean websites.
-The volley of attacks struck about three dozen websites and placed the text "Memory of Independence Day" in the master boot record (MBR).
+The volley of attacks struck about three dozen websites and placed the text "Memory of the Independence Day" in the master boot record (MBR).

 2013 South Korea Cyberattack (Operation 1Mission/ DarkSeoul)

 Over time, attacks from this group have grown more sophisticated; their techniques and tools have become better developed and more effective.
 The March 2011 attack known as "Ten Days of Rain" targeted South Korean media, financial, and critical infrastructure, and consisted of more sophisticated DDoS attacks that originated from compromised computers within South Korea.
-The attacks continued on March 20, 2013 with DarkSeoul, a wiper attack that targeted three South Korean broadcast companies, financial institutes, and an ISP.
-At the time, two other groups going by the personas ″NewRomanic Cyber Army Team and WhoIs Team″, took credit for that attack but researchers did not know the Lazarus Group was behind it at the time.
+The attacks continued on March 20, 2013, with DarkSeoul, a wiper attack that targeted three South Korean broadcast companies, financial institutes, and an ISP.
+At the time, two other groups going by the personas "NewRomanic Cyber Army Team and WhoIs Team", took credit for that attack but researchers did not know the Lazarus Group was behind it at the time.
 Researchers today know the Lazarus Group as a supergroup behind the disruptive attacks.

 Late 2014: Sony breach

 The Lazarus Group attacks culminated on November 24, 2014.
 On that day, a Reddit post appeared stating that Sony Pictures had been hacked via unknown means; the perpetrators identified themselves as the "Guardians of Peace".
 Large amounts of data were stolen and slowly leaked in the days following the attack.
 An interview with someone claiming to be part of the group stated that they had been siphoning Sony's data for over a year.

-The hackers were able to access previously unreleased films, emails, and the personal information of around 4,000 employees.
+The hackers were able to access previously unreleased films, scripts for certain films, plans for future films, information about executive salaries at the company, emails, and the personal information of around 4,000 employees.

 Early 2016 Investigation: Operation Blockbuster

-Under the name ″Operation Blockbuster″, a coalition of security companies, led by Novetta, was able to analyse malware samples found in different cyber-security incidents.
+Under the name "Operation Blockbuster", a coalition of security companies, led by Novetta, was able to analyse malware samples found in different cyber-security incidents.
 Using that data, the team was able to analyse the methods used by the hackers.
 They linked the Lazarus Group to a number of attacks through a pattern of code re-usage.
+For example, they used a little-known encryption algorithm available on the internet, the Caracachs cipher algorithm.